preemptive/protected-adventureworks/README.md

 5. Browse to and open `AdventureWorksSalesClient\Dotfuscator.xml`.

 6. (*Optional*) View the Runtime Checks that Dotfuscator will inject by opening the *Injection* screen and selecting the *Checks* tab.
-Two Debugging Checks and one Tamper Check will be listed; double-click each for details.
+Two Debugging Checks and one Tamper Check will be listed; double-click each to open a new window with details.
+Close the window after reading those details.

 7. Click the *Build* button.